 So it is crucial to match up

 The internet is an excellent source of information and advice for athletes who are trying to put together their own S&C programme.
 The problem is there is too much information out there.
-The risk and danger as I see it is that the discussion and debate centres mainly on the “sets & Reps” along with “exercise selection”, this is just the output (or the sexy bit).
-Don’t get me wrong this is a significant part, but I believe most competent S&C coaches would agree this is just the tip of the iceberg.
-The central part of the work to put together a suitable targeted S&C programme for an athlete comes before the “sets & Reps” and “exercise selection”; this is the part not always seen or carried out.
+The danger as I see it is that the discussion and debate centres mainly around on the number of sets and reps, along with exercise selection.
+However, this is just the output, the sexy bit.
+Don’t get me wrong this is a significant part but I believe most competent S&C coaches would agree this is just the tip of the iceberg.
+The central part of the work to put together a suitable, targeted S&C programme for an athlete comes before the sets and reps and exercise selection and this is the part not always seen or carried out.

-Movement quality and technique of the primary lift’s, along with appropriate mobility, is at the core of any good S&C programme.
-This is critically important for the mature master’s athlete as with age, then compromised recovery becomes an issue.
+Movement quality and technique of the primary lifts, along with appropriate mobility, is at the core of any good S&C programme.
+This is critically important for the mature masters athlete because with age compromised recovery becomes an issue.
 However for the masters athlete this does not mean they have to compromise strength, this is still achievable to high level.
-I believe and have proven with age high strength levels can be attained, you just need to apply proper processes, structure and science into the S&C programme.
-With masters athletes, this is when the “minimum effective dose” becomes extremely important and very beneficial for their performance.
+I believe and have proven that even with older athletes high strength levels can be attained, you just need to apply proper processes, structure and science into the S&C programme.
+With masters athletes, the minimum effective dose strategy becomes extremely important and very beneficial for their performance.

-The problem as I see it is there are a lot of athletes who do not know what “good” looks like in the gym.
+The problem as I see it is there are a lot of athletes who do not know what good looks like in the gym.
 I have seen athletes with such poor squatting and hip hinging techniques that they are a danger to themselves.
-Additionally, they are severely limiting their own progression by not getting the maximum benefit from the time invested (“not getting maximum bang for their buck”).
-Some athletes are purely focused on the “kg” they are lifting when they really need to get competent technique guidance.
+Additionally, they are severely limiting their own progression by not getting the maximum benefit from the time invested - not getting maximum bang for their buck.
+Some athletes are purely focused on the kg, the weight they are lifting, when they really need to get competent technique guidance.
 That help would involve taking off the weight and focusing on basic fundamental movement patterns.
 Without this bottom-up approach, the athlete will never be the best they can be.

 ©Steve Cronshaw April 2020